-The main draw for visitors to the western end of the Coigach Peninsula is the remarkable Hydroponicum at Achiltibuie.
-Last time we visited we were surprised to see a bus full of foreign tourists leaving Achiltibuie head not back towards the main road and Ullapool, but rather around the loop of very minor single track road that extends still further towards the tip of the peninsula.
+The main draw for visitors to the western end of the Coigach Peninsula used to be the remarkable (but now closed) Hydroponicum at Achiltibuie.
+On one of our visits we were surprised to see a bus full of foreign tourists leaving Achiltibuie head not back towards the main road and Ullapool, but rather around the loop of very minor single track road that extends still further towards the tip of the peninsula.

 Turning onto this loop of road first takes you past the pebble beach at Badentarbat and the interesting collection of anchors, buoys and other artefacts lined up at its far end.
 Beyond is the pier that today provides the main access to Tanera Mor, the largest of the Summer Isles.
 The island has no permanent population, but a fishing station was established there by the British Fisheries Society in 1784, and at the height of the herring boom up to 200 vessels would be based there during the season.

 The population, which had stood at 119 in 1881 dwindled to nothing by the 1930s, though the 2001 census did record five residents on the day the census was taken.
 In 1900 the island was purchased by a well known local smuggler and rumours persist of a cargo of rum being buried on Tanera Mor.
 It has changed hands several times since.